gardener/gardener-extension-provider-azure/docs/proposals/datadisk-image-restore.md

 ## Summary

-Currently, we have no support either in the shoot spec or in the [MCM Azure](https://github.com/gardener/machine-controller-manager-provider-azure) for restoring Azure Data Disks from snapshots
+Currently, we have no support either in the shoot spec or in the [MCM Azure](https://github.com/gardener/machine-controller-manager-provider-azure) for restoring Azure Data Disks from a user created image.

 ## Motivation
 The primary motivation is to support [Integration of vSMP MemeoryOne in Azure #](https://github.com/gardener/gardener-extension-provider-azure/issues/788).
-Since we already implemented this for AWS via [Support for data volume snapshot ID ](https://github.com/gardener/gardener-extension-provider-aws/pull/112), we should introduce this enhancement in Azure as well.
+We implemented support for this in AWS via [Support for data volume snapshot ID ](https://github.com/gardener/gardener-extension-provider-aws/pull/112).
+In Azure we have the option to restore data disk from an image which is more convenient and flexible.

 ### Goals